onepwnman/onepwnman.github.io/_posts/2023-09-27-SOMEIP-Fuzzing2.md

 ## SOME/IP-SD message analysis and fuzzing
 I was provided with a simulation environment of MGU22 by the BMW private bug bounty program.
 The simulation environment is configured for Raspberry Pi, and the QEMU on the Raspberry Pi simulates the MGU22 environment.
-A dummy binary running on the Raspberry Pi simulates other controllers connected to MGU22, such as LiDAR, bodyECU, and chassisECU.
+A dummy binary running on the Raspberry Pi simulates other controllers connected to MGU22, such as LIDAR, bodyECU, and chassisECU.
 The environment simulates internal SOME/IP communication and the entire in-vehicle system through communication between the dummy binary and QEMU (MGU22).

 For SOME/IP, a network in the 160.48.199.xx range was used.
 In the case of the MGU22 controller, the IP address 160.48.199.99 was assigned, and body.caraccess was assigned IP address 160.48.199.16, body was assigned 160.48.199.64, and chassis was assigned 160.48.199.93.
 Other IP addresses, except for 160.48.199.99, are bound to dummy binaries outside of QEMU machine

 ##### Binding Table

 | Address | ECU |
 | --- | --- |
 | 160.48.199.6 | dass |